 Everyone receives an annual pay review, with compensation updates based on performance.

 🧘♀️ Meeting-free focus

-Most people at Ghost have 1 or 2 zoom calls a week at most.
-We like to keep calendars empty and leave plenty of space for focusing on creative work.
+Most people at Ghost only have 1 or 2 zoom calls a week.
+We like to keep calendars empty & leave plenty of space for focusing on creative work.